pili2026/talentLabs_assignment/README.md

 * Makes full use of Pydantic 2.0 features (field validation, `extra="forbid"`)
 * Configuration decoupled using `config.yml` for easy Docker overrides
 * Emphasizes developer experience: quick setup, live docs, seeded tokens, and testable layers

+## Design Decisions & Tradeoffs

+Several assumptions were made to handle under-specified behaviors in the original prompt.
+Where requirements were vague or incomplete, reasonable defaults and tradeoffs were applied to ensure a robust and testable backend implementation.

+Key examples include:

+### 1. **Salary Range Type**
+The assignment allowed `salary_range` to be a `string or object`.
+To handle both cases:
+- Defined a Pydantic `SalaryRange` object with `min` and `max`
+- Allowed string fallback (e.g., `"90k-110k"`) during parsing and DB storage
+- **Tradeoff**: sacrificed some schema strictness for flexibility and backward compatibility

+### 2. **Job Status Enum Validation**
+- Used a `StrEnum` (`JobStatusEnum`) to constrain allowed values (`active`, `expired`, `scheduled`)
+- Added request-time schema validation to prevent invalid input
+- **Tradeoff**: strict typing may lead to 422 errors if clients use wrong casing

+### 3. **Search & Filter Logic**
+- `search` field is applied to `title`, `description`, and `company_name`
+- `skills` filter uses `__contains` for partial array match
+- **Tradeoff**: easier to implement and test, but suboptimal for large-scale datasets (e.g., no full-text index)

+### 4. **Immutable Company Name**
+- Enforced rule that `company_name` cannot be updated after creation
+- Implemented via service-layer validation logic
+- **Tradeoff**: avoids side effects and keeps business rules outside schema layer

+### 5. **JWT Authentication Strategy**
+- Used `django-ninja-jwt` for seamless integration with Ninja and async handlers
+- Automatically seeded an admin user and printed JWT token for quick testing
+- **Tradeoff**: no token refresh support in this prototype (would add in production)

+### 6. **Mock-Based Repository Testing**
+- Repository methods are tested using `pytest-mock` and `AsyncMock`, rather than hitting the DB
+- **Tradeoff**: test coverage is higher and faster, though full ORM behavior is assumed, not verified

+### 7. **Three-Layer Architecture: Handler → Service → Repository**
+The app uses a layered design:
+- **Handler**: API routes and schema validation
+- **Service**: business rules (e.g., immutable fields)
+- **Repository**: DB access and query abstraction

+This structure improves testability, clarity, and modularity—at the cost of some initial complexity, which is justified for scalable projects.

+> These decisions aim to balance clarity, developer experience, and testability under real-world constraints.

 ## License
 ```